 - 1. Required Description of the Properly Specified Real Property Group Involved.
 The county must identify and briefly describe the legal, physical, and economic characteristics of the real property group in which the sales occurred.
 Legal characteristics determine the legally permissible uses of the property; examples include, but are not limited to, zoning and future land use classifications.
-See s.
-193.011(2), F.S., for more information on legal characteristics.
+See section 193.011(2), Florida Statutes (F.S.), for more information on legal characteristics.
 Examples of physical characteristics include, but are not limited to, location, size, shape, quality, condition, age, and present use of the parcels.
-Examples of economic characteristics include, but are not limited to, location, size, shape, fully, condition, age, and present use of the parcels.
 Examples of economic characteristics include, but are not limited to, sale prices and their range and central tendency.
 This description must include the DOR use code and the total number of parcels in the group. - 2.
 Data Required to be Submitted for Justification.
 The county must submit an electronic file containing all sales that occurred in the specified real property group, regardless of whether a sale has been qualified or disqualified.
 This file must also contain the analysis and reasoning that justifies using Code 41.
-The required electronic file may be in Access, Excel, or SPSS (Statistical Package for the Social Sciences).
+The required electronic file may be in Access,

+Excel, or SPSS (Statistical Package for the Social Sciences).
 The electronic file must also contain, at a minimum, the following types of data for each sale: parcel ID number, DOR use code, zoning classification, sale qualification code, market area code, neighborhood code, census block group number, land size, land unit type, and number of land units, sale price, sale month, sale year, seller name, buyer name, and official record book and page or clerk instrument number.
 Sales of improved property must also include the following data elements: total improvement square footage, number of buildings, improvement quality code, improvement condition code, and effective year built.